tlamadon/blm-replicate/README_ZIP.txt

 github:blm-replicate.
 Virtually all code is based on the R platform.

-If you are looking for the R package to use the method of the paper, you should use the rblm package.
+If you are looking for the R package to use the method of the paper, you should use the rblm package (https://tlamadon.github.io/rblm/index.html).
 It includes most of the estimators available here, and we keep updating it.

 The present replication package is built as an R package that can be easily installed on any system.
 All package dependencies can be handled